URBREATH/15-minutes-city/README.md

 ## Key Features

 - The tool uses **OpenStreetMap (OSM)** for the road network, while **POIs** can come from either **OSM** or **custom data** sources.
-- The tool calculates travel time to **POIs** by walking or biking.
+- The tool calculates walking time to **POIs** by walking or biking.
 - **OSM POIs** are defined in the `poi_category_osm_tag.json` file, which contains the preconfigured POI categories.
 Each key in the JSON represents a category and maps to OSM tags and their possible values, which can be modified or extended.
 Below are the 9 preconfigured categories:

 | poi_category_osm | description               |